pangenome/odgi/test/python/odgi_ffi.md

 The header file for the C-API can be found [here](https://github.com/pjotrp/odgi/blob/master/src/odgi-api.h).
 In this document we walk through the low-level API using the Python `odgi_ffi` module that comes with odgi.

+Note that odgi also has a higher level Python API.
+You may also decide to use this low level API to construct your own library.
+Feel free to go either way!

+The main purpose of this FFI is to allow other languages to explore an in-memory odgi pangenome.

 ## Setting it up

 First import the module.
 It may require setting the `PYTHONPATH` to the shared library `odgi_ffi.cpython-39-x86_64-linux-gnu.so`.
 Also it may be necessary to preload jemalloc with: